 - When appropriate, plans lifustrate how EL strategies are addressed in the classroom.
 When appropriate, plans lifegrate cultural competencies and/or standards ample Implementation Evidence (Check all that apply) Lesson plans align to grade lavel standard(s) with targets and use a parformance scale.
 Planned and completed student assignments/work demonstrate that lessons are aligned to grade lavel standardsfar; at the appropriate taxonomy lavel.
 Planned and completed student assignments/work require practice with complex faxt and its academic language.
 Planned and completed student assignments/work demonstrate development of applicable mathematical practices.
-Planned and completed student assignments/work demonstrate gounding in real-world application.
+Planned and completed student assignments/work demonstrate gounding in resil-work applicable.
 Planned and completed student assignments/work demonstrate how equity has been addressed in the lasson/unit.
 Planned and completed student assignments/work demonstrate how Individualized Education Plans (IEPs/parsonal learning plans have been addressed in the lasson/unit.
-Planned and completed student assignments/work demonstrate how EL strategies have been addressed in the lasson/unit. sons are aligned to grade level standards/targets aligned to grade level standards (e.g. PLC notes, emails, blogs, sample units, discussion group)
+Planned and completed student assignments/work demonstrate how EL strategies have been addressed in the lasson/unit. sons are aligned to grade lavel standards/targets

-- Planned and completed student assignments/work indicate opportunities for students to insert content specific to their Artifacts demonstrate the teacher helps others by sharing evidence of planning and implementing lesson/unit plans
+- Planned and completed student assignments/work indicate opportunities for students to insert content specific to their - Artifacts demonstrate the teacher helps others by sharing evidence of planning and implementing lesson/unit plans aligned to grade level standards (e.g. PLC notes, emails, blogs, sample units, discussion group)